michaelpalumbo/forkingpaths/public/help/gestureEditor.md

 Using the **Assign to...** dropdown menu, you can reassign a gesture to any other parameter.

 - The gesture is **rescaled** to fit the new target’s range
-- For discrete menus, the gesture sweeps through menu items in a stepped fashion
+- For menu parameters, such as waveform selection, the gesture sweeps through menu items in a stepped fashion
 - Click play to preview the result
 - Click save to add it to the history